 3. Members are building on and offline relationships; they’ve found jobs, met mentors and made friends through the community.

-If you identify as a woman and are interested in joining Leap, please sign up for our beta here.
+If you identify as a woman and are interested in joining Elpha, please sign up for our beta here.

 Please note that YC’s blog is still where Y Combinator will communicate with people about news and announcements specific to Y Combinator and the YC community.